Felix-Barosio/Mpesa-ROR/README.md

-# Setup for M-pesa stkpush and stkpushquery on Rails APIs.
+# Setup for M-pesa stk push and query on Rails APIs.

+Rails App API to demo the basics of a simple stk push and stk push query (checking if payment is successfull or might have encounted any errors) on M-pesa.

 ### Daraja Safaricom Developers Portal ~ Setup